BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 The GPIO peripheral has a base address in the BCM2835 manual at `0x7E200000`.
 We know from getting to know our processor that this translates to an ARM Physical Address of `0x20200000` (`0x3F200000` for RPI2 and RPI3, and `0xFE200000` for RPI4).
-This is the first register in the GPIO peripheral register set, the 'GPIO Function Select 0' register.
+This is the first register in the GPIO peripheral register set, the `GPIO Function Select 0` register.

 In order to use an IO pin, we need to configure the GPIO peripheral.
 From the [Raspberry-Pi schematic diagrams](http://www.raspberrypi.org/wp-content/uploads/2012/10/Raspberry-Pi-R2.0-Schematics-Issue2.2_027.pdf) the OK LED is wired to the GPIO16 line (Sheet 2, B5) .
 The LED is wired active LOW - this is fairly standard practice.
-It means to turn the LED on we need to output a 0 (the pin is connected to 0V by
-    the processor) and to turn it off we output a 1 (the pin is connected to VDD by the processor).
+It means to turn the LED on we need to output a 0 (the pin is connected to 0V by the processor) and to turn it off we output a 1 (the pin is connected to VDD by the processor).

 Unfortunately, again, lack of documentation is rife and we don't have schematics for the Raspberry-Pi 2 or plus models!
 This is important because the GPIO lines were re-jigged and as